Informative, Substantive, and Engaging

 The workplace is a melting pot of generations and cultures.
 Employers expect employees to recognize and adapt to its way of interacting and addressing the tensions and conflicts that naturally arise out of working relationships.
 However, the average person does not recognize the signals that the tensions are not a “personality problem” but a “culture clash”.

-Issues of Embarrassment, Entitlement, and Power are always present in employment disputes.
+Issues of Embarrassment, Entitlement, and Power are always present in employment disputes – from the employer, employee and sometimes from management.
 Embarrassment, Entitlement, and Power are visible in high levels of emotion, conflict that never gets resolved, poor performance, and high levels of turnover.
-Learn how to recognize each of these “trolls” and what you can do to slay them.
+Spend an entertaining hour with Carol Bowser and learn how to recognize each of these “trolls” and what you can do to slay them.

 How to Herd Cats and Smash Silos Without Burning Bridges or Hurting Feelings

 It sounds so simple: “work collaboratively for greater business success and client satisfaction.”
 The daily reality, however, is not so easy.
 It is a challenge to bring together a diverse group of people who all may have different solutions, different skill sets, and different levels of comfort in having crucial conversations.
 In fact, it is often like simultaneously herding cats and smashing silos while not burning bridges or hurting feelings.

 To Create an Amazing Workplace and Supportive Work Culture